itsharshgill/Python-Inventory-Management-System/README.md

 # Python Inventory Management System

-A command-line inventory management system built with Python for managing product information, including prices and quantities.
+A beginner-friendly command-line inventory management system built with **Python and MySQL** for managing product information, including prices and quantities.

 ## 📌 Overview

-This project is a console-based application that allows users to manage an inventory through a simple menu-driven interface.
+This project is a console-based inventory management application that uses a **MySQL database** to store and manage product records.

-The system stores product information such as **price** and **quantity** and provides options to add, update, remove, search, and view products.
+The system provides a simple menu-driven interface for adding, updating, removing, viewing, and searching products.
+It can also calculate the total value of the inventory using product prices and quantities.

+Python communicates with the MySQL database using the `mysql-connector-python` library.

 ## 🚀 Features